chaoss/metrics/resources/metrics-template.md

 # Template for Metric
 The following is a draft for the template that all 'Metric Detail' pages can follow.

+**Each metric has the potential to influence diversity, equity, and inclusion on an open source project.
+Please consider these factors when writing metric definitions, and framing metrics objectives**.
+More specific guidance will be emerging through Fall, 2021.

 ----
 ```markdown
 # {Name of Metric}